 Asset Protection for Business Owners

-By using well-thought-out asset protection strategies, business owners may protect their assets from loss.
+By using well-thought-out asset protection strategies, business owners in Alabama may protect their assets from loss.
 What type of loss might a business owner face?
 Both business and personal assets may be vulnerable to seizure due to lawsuits, creditors, or bankruptcies.

 You’ve worked hard to build your business and your wealth.
 Talk to us today about protecting them.

 One way to safeguard your assets is to give them, or title them, to a family member.
 However, in doing so, you put your assets at risk to their creditors including lawsuits, bankruptcy and divorce.
 Transferring assets to an irrevocable trust is usually a much better way strategy against judgments obtained from a lawsuit.
 There are pros and cons to any asset protection strategy.
 We offer our clients the best strategies based on their circumstances.

 Another way to protect assets is through an offshore asset protection trust or irrevocable domestic asset protection trust (DAPT).
 Offshore asset protection trusts are set up in countries that are friendly to trust makers and unfriendly to foreign creditors.

 Alabama does not allow the use of DAPTs.
 While they can be set up in a state that does allow DAPTs, there’s just no guarantee at this time that an Alabama resident’s assets would truly be protected.